lcabrp/data_proc_benchmark/README.md

 # 🚀 Data Processing Performance Benchmark

 A comprehensive benchmarking suite that compares the performance of popular Python data processing libraries using real-world datasets.
 Perfect for data scientists, engineers, and researchers who want to make informed decisions about which library to use for their projects.
+Now includes per‑operation memory delta tracking (RSS) and optimized complex join algorithms to reduce transient peak usage.

 This project now includes a modular benchmark runner with universal file-format support and automatic dataset detection.